 Want to get active in your community?

-For more information about how to become a member of Georgia Watch’s Speakers’ Bureau and get trained to deliver the “How to Save Money on Your Utility Bills” workshop to your community, visit our volunteer page or contact Berneta L. Haynes at firstname.lastname@example.org.
+For more information about how to become a member of Georgia Watch’s Speakers’ Bureau and get trained to deliver the “How to Save Money on Your Utility Bills” workshop to your community, visit our volunteer page or contact Berneta L. Haynes at email@example.com.
 Join the Energy Equity-GA group on Facebook here to meet other Georgians interested in energy equity and stay up-to-date on events and opportunities around the state!
 To learn more about the 2019 IRP process and how you can advance energy efficiency and clean energy, see our one-page guide here.

 Tell us your energy equity story!